National Resources for Sexual Assault Survivors and their Loved Ones

 - National Domestic Violence Hotline: Through this hotline an advocate can provide local direct service resources (safehouse shelters, transportation, casework assistance) and crisis intervention.
 Interpreter services available in 170 languages.
 They also partner with the Abused Deaf Women's Advocacy Center to provide a videophone option.
 Hotline: 800-799-SAFE

-- National Teen Dating Abuse Online Helpline: An online helpline that assists teens who are, or may be, in abusive relationships.
+- National Teen Dating Abuse Online Helpline: This online helpline assists teens who are, or may be, in abusive relationships.

 - Americans Overseas Domestic Violence Crisis Center: The center serves abused Americans, mostly women and children, in both civilian and military populations overseas.
 In addition to providing domestic violence advocacy, safety planning and case management, the center assists victims with relocation, emergency funds for housing and childcare, and funds for payment of legal fees.

-- National Coalition against Domestic Violence: The national coalition of Domestic Violence organizations.
+- National Coalition against Domestic Violence: The national coalition of Domestic Violence organizations is dedicated to empowering victims and changing society to a zero tolerance policy.

 (See also resources on Child Abuse/ Sexual Abuse above)

-- Survivors of Incest Anonymous: They provide information on how to find incest survivor support groups in your area.
+- Survivors of Incest Anonymous: They provide information on how to find incest survivor support groups in your area and empowers individuals to become survivors and thrivers.

 - GirlThrive: Girlthrive Inc. honors teen girls and young women who have survived incest and all sex abuse through thriverships, opportunity and education.